-Autism Spectrum Disorder is a disability that affects normal development.
+Autism Spectrum Disorder (ASD) is a disability that affects normal development.
 It is a “spectrum disorder” because its impact on development can range from mild to severe.
 The areas of development most affected are social interaction and communication skills, difficulties with verbal and non-verbal communication, and leisure play.
-Current statistics estimate that autism affects 1 in 68 children (1 in 42 boys, 1 in 189 girls) in the US alone.
+Current statistics estimate that autism affects 1 in 44 children in the US alone, with boys affected nearly four times as much as girls.

 A person with autism may show signs of the following characteristics: